Worried about the mention of damp in your homebuyer report?

 The most common type of fungus causing wet rot in the UK is Coniophora puteana, also known as the cellar fungus.
 Other fungi include Phellinus contiguous and Donkioporia expanse.

-A dry rot outbreak between the wall and a window frame.
+A dry rot outbreak on a window frame.
 Don't let your dry rot smell and damp wood affect your home, SAM Conveyancing can help

 Identifying wet rot